Flood and high water levels have begun to recede in Texas Township since pumping commenced in May, 2019.

 The Texas Township Board and staff are aware of the many flooding and water level issues affecting our residents.
 Historically, Texas Township has had many lakes and wetlands that collect runoff during storms but does not have a history of significant flooding.

-In 2018, however, groundwater and lake levels have not receded following rain events as in the past.
+In 2018, however, groundwater and lake levels did not recede following rain events as in the past.
 Typically, the evaporation in the summer is substantial.
-However, this year, lake levels have been two or more feet above normal and are currently above the 100 year flood plain.
-We have determined that the normal summer evaporation is not occurring; in fact, the lakes continue to rise with every rainfall, which compelled the Township to seek assistance for its residents.
+However, lake levels have been two or more feet above normal and are currently above the 100 year flood plain.

-We have been in contact with Congressman Fred Upton, Senator Margaret O’Brien, Representative Brandt Iden, and Kalamazoo County Commissioner Dale Sugars to garner assistance while working to determine a solution to the flooding.
-Additionally, Texas Township has engaged with Prein & Newhof, and specifically a hydrolic engineer and Kalamazoo County Drain Commission, to evaluate and assess the impacted areas to determine what is causing the water issues and what can be done to fix the problem and prevent it from happening again in the future.
+We have been in contact with our elected officials and engaged with Prein & Newhof, and specifically a hydrolic engineer and Kalamazoo County Drain Commission, to evaluate and assess the impacted areas to determine what is causing the water issues and what can be done to fix the problem and prevent it from happening again in the future.
 Download the Texas Township Flood Study Report from Prein & Newhof.